Skip to main content

 2. Select the instance and click Edit.

-3. Under Backups, enable Automated backups.
+3. Under Backups, enable Automated backups and Point-in-time recovery, then set the retention count.

-7. Click Save.
+4. Click Save.

 Frequently Asked Questions